dolanor-galaxy/gltf-go/README.md

 `go build`

-Then,

-running `gltf-go` will generate (and overwrite) example.glb.
+Then, running `gltf-go` will generate example.glb.
 Examine in your favorite viewer or validator.

-Currently, the texture atlas method doesn't work.
-Vertex colors work fine, but you're stuck with RGBA there.